darwinbandoy/COVID19_PH/README.md

 # COVID19_PH
-Real time actionable data analysis of COVID19 outbreak in the Philippines
+COVID19_PH: Epidemiological models of the COVID19 in the Philippines

 This site is dedicated to epidemiological models of the on-going COVID19 outbreak in the Philippines.
 The aim of the analysis is to forecast number of possible cases, determine outbreak peak and duration.
 This site also generates real-time reproductive number, a measure of disease transmission.
 The intention of the work is to inform public officials and medical practitioners in order to make data-driven decisions using state of the art infectious disease models.